-This is a story of a woman whose list of achievements is endless.
-Grace Hopper, or “Amazing Grace”, was a United States Navy rear Admiral, an outstanding mathematician and a pioneering computer scientist.
+This is the story of a woman whose list of achievements is endless.
+Grace Hopper, or “Amazing Grace”, was a United States Navy Rear Admiral, an outstanding mathematician and a pioneering computer scientist.

 She is the person who has popularized the term “computer bug” and is also known as the “Queen of Code” for creating the first machine-independent programming language.
 Here is the story of this inspirational woman:

 To put things in context:

 The US, the 1900’s: large cities, such as San Francisco, Atlanta, Chicago and Boston are attracting people from all over the place.
 New York, is already becoming the buzzing city it is now and the centre of trade, communications and culture.
 Brooklyn (earlier an independent city) joins Manhattan, and Bronx, Queens and Richmond are established as Boroughs.
 New York is growing and attracting businesses to open their headquarters there.

 Originally, Grace Brewster Murray, Grace Hopper was born in 1906 in New York.
 Her parents were of Dutch and Scottish descent and she had two younger siblings.
 Grace has always been curious, she needed to know what things are made out of and loved disassembling things.
 For example, when she was seven years old, she wanted to see how an alarm clock worked – and dismantled seven of them before her mother even noticed.